 414G Early American Republic, 1800-1848.
-(3) An intensive study of the development of the United States from 1800 to 1848, emphasizing the development of political culture within the expanding nation, among post-revolutionary Americans.
+(3) An intensive study of the development of the United States from 1800 to 1848, emphasizing the development of a new political culture within the expanding postcolonial nation.
 Prerequisite: HIST 105 or permission of the instructor.

-420G Capstone Seminar: Illinois History.
-(3) Periods and themes in Illinois history including social, political, economic, cultural, and environmental change.
+420G Capstone Seminar: Illinois History.(3) Periods and themes in Illinois history including social, political, economic, cultural, and environmental change.
 Working in a seminar setting, students complete a major historical research project.
 Prerequisite: HIST 105, 106 and 201; ENG 280; or permission of instructor.